jean-tu/ITP125/lect4.md

-#Lecture 4: Networking Basics
+# Lecture 4: Networking Basics

-##Topologies
+## Topologies
 * **Physical topology** - way physical components of the network are arranged (how we humans see the network)
 * **Logical topology** - how hosts on the network interact with each other

 **Bus Topology**

 - Every component is connected to a single line with "taps" for each component
-- ADvantages: quick to deploy & cheap
+- Advantages: quick to deploy & cheap
 - Disadvantage: lots of collisions, unreliable, a break causes the rest of the network to fail

 **Ring Topology**